WHAT ARE QUALITY STOCKS?

 Stocks are securities and assets, That represent a companies ownership.
 When investors buy company stocks then they became the partner of the company.
 Stocks are the best way to grow their money.
 Stocks are sold and bought in the stock exchange. commonly, There are two types of stocks, common stocks, and preferred stocks.

-The P/B ratio is a good way to measure the value of a company if it were to be sold today.
-The book value is the value of a company’s assets that can be sold, including equipment, buildings, land, stock holdings, and bonds.
-The book value is important because it shows how much a company is worth based on its assets
+The P/B ratio helps you measure what a company is worth if it were sold today.
+It is a useful tool for spotting undervalued stocks.
+Book value means the value of a company’s assets that can be sold.
+This includes equipment, buildings, land, stock holdings, and bonds.
+Book value matters because it shows what a company is worth based on what it owns.

 BETA